Every now and then, we are asked by users about the surveillance hard drive for the NVR security camera systems like Reolink RLK8-410B4.

 The NVR can also support up to 8 cameras, which allows users to expand existing surveillance setup to up to 8 security cameras.

-If you are looking for NVR camera systems with more cameras and HDD capacity, sort of future-proof, it’s always a good call to go for these 16-channel security camera systems RLK16-410B6D2 and RLK16-410B8.
+If you are looking for NVR camera systems with more cameras and HDD capacity, sort of future-proof, it’s always a good call to go for these 16-channel security camera systems like RLK16-410B8.

 RLK4-210WB4 Wireless Security Camera System with Hard Drive